German neo-Nazis mass for festival on Hitler's birthday - Journal du Cameroun

-Hundreds of neo-Nazis were expected to congregate Friday, which marks Adolf Hitler’s birthday, for a two-day festival in a small eastern German town where anti-fascist groups have vowed counter-protests.
+Hundreds of neo-Nazis were expected to gather on Adolf Hitler’s birthday Friday for a two-day festival in a small eastern German town where anti-fascist groups have vowed counter-protests.

 A major police deployment aims to prevent violence during the “Schild und Schwert” (Shield and Sword, or SS) festival near the Polish and Czech borders that is expected to also attract eastern European extremists.

-“You will see police on every corner,” the local police chief told a regional newspaper, with hundreds of officers to brought in from other states, while Polish authorities across the Neisse river border also said they would step up patrols.

-Some 1,100 police will be backed by water cannon and with boats patrolling the Neisse border river, on the bank of which the festival is held, reported the local Saechsische Zeitung.
+Some 1,100 police are backed by water cannon and boats patrolling the Neisse border river, on the bank of which the festival is held, reported the local Saechsische Zeitung.

 Under state rules for the assembly, alcohol is banned at the festival and visitors are prohibited from bringing glass bottles, flag staffs and certain breeds of dogs.